 Corporate finance, banking and institutional capital, energy and risk management

-"The Effect of Financial Leverage on Workplace Safety" (with Jonathan Cohn)
+"Firm Financing and Workplace Safety" (with Jonathan Cohn)

 This paper uses establishment-level injury data to study the effects of a firm's capital structure on the safety of its workplace.
 We find that an establishment's injury rate is positively-related to its parent firms' financial leverage, especially when its operating profits are low.
 Two quasi-natural experiments - one involving a tax law change and the other oil price shocks - suggest that cash constraints impacting a firm's investment in safety-related activities play a role in driving the relationship between leverage and injury rates.
 Debt overhang also appears to play a role, as injury rates are lower following an increase in creditor control in the form of covenant violations.
 Finally, we find that employee bargaining power can mitigate the adverse effects of leverage on workplace safety.

 "The Costs of Closing Failed Banks: A Structural Estimation of Regulatory Incentives" (with Ari Kang and Richard Lowery)